 “The best way to find work [as a process server], is to network,” says Virginia Notary and Process Server Asiyah Ali.
 “Utilize LinkedIn and other networking sites to connect with office managers, paralegals, and others that would schedule process servers.”

-You can start building a client base by reaching out to local businesses, such as legal firms.
+You can start building a client base by reaching out to local businesses, such as law firms.
 State or nationwide associations, which may require annual fees, often provide resources, training, networking opportunities, and valuable directory listings that could provide you with work.
 Here are a few options:

 - State Associations: Google your state and keywords “Process Server Association” to find a local organization to join.